BIKA-C/CCC/2019 Senior/README.md

 >*Notice*: What we want to do is that **TRY** to group the top 3 biggest numbers into their groups.
 There might be situations that the top numbers could not be in their groups
 >>e.g. `N = 5`, `K = 3`, `days = 2` and scores are: `9 8 1 1 1`
-Notice: there is no way to seprate 9 and 8 into different groups.There is not enough days
+Notice: there is no way to seprate 9 and 8 into different groups.
+There is not enough days

 ### More Complicated Situations